Tuesday, September 18, 2018

-St. John the Baptist Parish - The 44th Annual Andouille Festival Presented by Marathon Petroleum Company, LP kick-off and poster reveal commenced on Thursday, September 21, 2017 at 11:00 a.m. at the St. John Community Center.
-Parish officials and Andouille festival organizers unveiled the official 44th Annual Andouille Festival Poster and announced that a portion of poster sale proceeds will be donated to breast cancer research and awareness.
-The event was catered by Zora Christina and The Frying Station.
-The event ended with a performance from the Harold Warren and the Innervision Band.
-The festival is set to take place October 13 - 15, 2017 at the Thomas F. Daley Memorial Park, 2900 Highway 51 in LaPlace.
+St. John the Baptist Parish - The 45th Annual Andouille Festival Presented by Marathon Petroleum Company, LP kick-off and poster reveal was held today, Tuesday September 18, 2018 at the San Francisco Plantation Sugar Mill Barn.
+Parish President Robottom, local elected officials, the Andouille Queens and Andouille festival organizers unveiled the official Annual Andouille Festival Poster to the public.
+The annual festival is slated to take place October 19 - 21, 2018 at the Thomas F. Daley Memorial (Hwy 51) Park in LaPlace.

-Following the remarks, Wallace and Parish President Robottom unveiled the poster.
-Pre-order posters are currently available for sale at the St. John Parish Economic Development Department and online.
-Starting in October, posters can be ordered at Matherne’s Supermarket in LaPlace, Don’s Supermarket and Greg’s Supermarket in Reserve.
-One-hundred signed and numbered festival prints are being sold for $40.00 each and signature only are $30.00 each.
+Department, Matherne’s Supermarket in LaPlace, Don’s Supermarket and Greg’s Supermarket in Reserve.
+One-hundred signed and numbered festival prints are being sold for $40.00 each and signature only are $30.000 each.
 Posters will also be sold in the General Store the weekend of the Andouille Festival.
-A portion of poster sales will be donated to breast cancer research.

 “As an organization, the relationship we have with the community is very important,” said Tracy Case, Marathon Petroleum Company, LP.
 “We look forward to working with President Robottom and her staff toward another great festival as the presenting sponsor.”

 The festival features great music, delicious food, rides and children’s activities.
 For more information regarding the Andouille Festival, please visit www.andouillefestival.com.